fish497-2018/DaraYiu-1/README.md

 length_by_scalelength.jpeg

 **Scripts**
-scripts.R - contains all script with fish data for practicing Git version control
+fish-analysis.R - contains all script with fish data for practicing Git version control